nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 ## Rating scores and image conditions

 We can explore how well the raters align in their scores with the motion condition.
 Does their rating reflect how much people moved in the scanner?
-Let's plot the confusion matrix of the scores assigned by the rater and the motion condition :
+Let's plot the confusion matrix of the scores assigned by the rater and the motion condition:

 ```{code-cell} python